-The DSL will inform parents at an early stage and keep them involved in the process
+The DSL will inform parents at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the student at risk of harm.

 Referring to the police

 If it is necessary to refer an incident to the police, this will be done through local neighbourhood police dialling 101.